 Where: 3921 Farnam St., Omaha

 What to get: I just now learned that Coneflower Creamery, one of the best ice cream shops in Omaha, makes ice cream pies, and my mind is blown.
-Brown Butter Pecan Pie sounds particularly tempting.
-Pick-up is Nov.
-24 and 25.
+Holiday orders open on Nov.
+1, 2023.